Industrial waste heat recovery: save energy and reduce costs

 Advantages

-- Simple setup with a minimal number of moving parts
+- Simple setup featuring minimal moving parts.

-- High scalability potential
+- High scalability potential.

 Heat upgrade using absorption techniques